mattermost/docs/source/deployment/ldap-group-sync.rst

  - Users that have been added to an AD/LDAP group will be added to the linked Mattermost group and to teams and channels configured for that group.
  - Mattermost groups that are linked to AD/LDAP groups no longer included in your filter are deleted.
- - Users removed from an AD/LDAP group are removed from the linked Mattermost group, but their channel and team membership is not revoked.
+ - Users removed from an AD/LDAP group are removed from the linked Mattermost group, but their channel and team membership is only revoked when the channel or team is synchronized to an AD/LDAP group.

 .. image:: ../images/Group_Group_Member_Sync.png